top of page

 The Ninho da Manta viewpoint is very close to the start of the Vereda do Areeiro (PR1) hiking trail, which is famous in Madeira.
 It's a must-stop for both hikers heading to Madeira's highest peak and visitors to Pico do Areeiro.
 From here, you can see São Roque do Faial, Fajã da Nogueira valley, and also a significant part of Madeira's central mountain range.
 The view is dominated by tall rock formations that often stick out above the clouds.
 After taking in the scenery at the Ninho da Manta viewpoint, you can also explore the trail that connects Pico do Areeiro (1818 m) to Pico Ruivo (1862 m).

-To get to this viewpoint, you'll have to hike for about 15 minutes from the Pico do Arieiro parking lot, where you can leave your car for free for one hour.
+To get to this viewpoint, you'll have to hike for about 15 minutes from the Pico do Arieiro parking lot, where you can leave your car (you need to pay the parking fee).

 Stairway to Heaven, Madeira